guestl/walker/readme.md

 DirectoryListForScan = d:\\Boris\\Documents\\,d:\\tools\\,d:\\games\\

 > Comma separated directory list for scanning.
 If empty or commented the script will use its own default settings

+## Custom directory list format

+Just a simple text file where each line is a separate directory.
+For example:

+c:\documents

+d:\books

+d:\tools